 Other messages

 The previous sections have discussed the use of Notification, Coordination, Transfer of Control, and Application Management messages.
-There are two remaining message subgroups in the NAT Core Message set ASIA/PAC AIDC messages: (1) General Information messages; and (2) Surveillance Data Transfer Application Management messages.
+There are two remaining message subgroups in the AIDC messages: (1) General Information messages; and (2) Surveillance Data Transfer messages.
 All messages within these two subgroups require an application response; no operational response is defined.

 General information messages.